- Florida and California report more motorcycle deaths each year than anywhere in the nation, with each state reporting more than 500 fatalities.

 Most motorcycle accidents most often involve a driver who fails to yield the right of way.
 Whether at a private drive, the entrance to a parking lot, or an intersection, a driver has an obligation to give a motorcycle plenty of room and wait for a rider to pass.

 As motorcycling has increased in popularity in recent years, so too have the accident risks.
 The National Highway Traffic Safety Administration reports the number of registered bikes increased from 3.9 million in 1998 to 7.1 million by 2008.
+By 2018, nearly 600,000 of those were in Florida and many thousands more visit annually for Datyona Bike Week or to take advantage of Florida's year around riding weather.
 Most riders understand the risks and ride responsibly.
 Too often, it is an inattentive driver that leaves a rider’s family suffering the devastating impact of a serious or fatal accident.

 Our motorcycle accident attorneys in Fort Myers and Cape Coral know about the pain and suffering, the lost wages, the broken bones, traumatic brain injury, burns and road rash that too often result from a motorcycle accident.
 From the moment you contact our office we will put together a team specifically assembled to deal with the challenges of your case.
 Whether it’s consulting accident-reconstruction experts or determining the best medical and rehabilitative care available to deal with your injuries, you can count on more than four decades of experience at your side.